hp35/elmagii/lect-06/README.md

-This directory contains the Lecture Notes for Lecture 6, <i>Elektriska fält i material</i> (English: <i>Electric fields in materials</i>), including all TeX code (plain TeX, no LaTeX), MetaPost figures and supporting material as used in my lectures on Electromagnetic Theory II (1TE626) for Engineering Physics (master level) at Uppsala University.
+This directory contains the Lecture Notes for Lecture 6, <i>Elektriska fält i material</i> (English: <i>Electric fields in materials</i>), including all TeX code (plain TeX, no LaTeX), MetaPost figures and supporting material.

 ## Compiling the TeX code and figures